Posted by Todd Hockenberry ● Aug 01, 2018

 Facilities people - an owned media platform for sure, do you ever have anyone visit?

-Janitor - are the floors clean, the lawn mowed, the paint fresh?
+Janitor - are the floors clean, the lawn mowed, and the paint fresh?
 Your brand is conveyed by your physical location.
 So maybe a stretch on the janitor using content, but you see my point.

 What Do You Get from Content